cybernomy/mbsa/README.md

 In two words it's open source ERP/CRM platform based on most advanced java technologies.
 It's Java 5, JBoss 4, hibernate 3, BIRT 2, ANT, eclipse of some non-planet version etc. Yea, most advanced technologies for 2009 :D

-Client layer is Canoo ULC - so you have not a stupid web interface with it's delays, weird interface, but regular desktop-like client with a small memory footprint, small traffic etc. It's can be executed via JNLP or browser(java plugin required).
+Client layer is Canoo ULC - so you are using not a stupid web interface with it's delays, weird interface, but regular desktop-like client with a small memory footprint, small traffic etc. It's can be executed via JNLP or browser(java plugin required).
 But I think we can provide some lite interface version via WEB 3.0 and mobiles

 Anyway it's still much better by it's functionality, performance, ideology and visual part against lot of existing platforms.